sajee05/Obsidian/Notes/07 Topper/AIR 16 Madhav Agarwal/GS1 Society.md

             -   Communications and laws made in the parliament are not gender neutral - eg: women in 'l'ship positions are refered as chairmen and partymen; Laws are not made geneder neutral (Whereas Canada's Dept of Justice has guidelines for using gender neutral lang in all legal documents; In 2018 UK's Parliament conducted to understand its culture & env for women as a workspace)
         -   Time (Past challenges, current debates on gender)
             -   Past: Seen participation in Sabha/Samitis in vedic age; _Manu_ said _‘where women are honoured; there reside the Gods’;_ Women are seen as _Ardhangani_ where without them, any crucial work/ritual is incomplete
-            -   **Current debates**: #MeToo, Marital Rape, DV during COVID, Sabrimala (religion vs women equality), FGM, TT issues wrt UCC
+            -   **Current debates**: , Marital Rape, DV during COVID, Sabrimala (religion vs women equality), FGM, TT issues wrt UCC
         -   Space (Urban, Rural, Domestic, Public, West, East)
             -   Rural areas: Femi of agri, Rigid structure of society, lesser opportunities for mobility
             -   Urban areas: Challenges related to violence, isolation